SaumyaTimsina/saumyatimsina.github.io/README.md

 **Industrial and Systems Engineering | Texas A&M University, College Station, Texas (Expected Graduation Dec 2025)**

 ## Work Experience
+**Cargo Logistics Intern @ United Airlines (June 2025 to August 2025)**
+- Built and mantianed a Spotfire dashboard to monitor supply chain routing and financial KPIs, uncovering $1M in recoveralbe value and improving visibility into supply-demand gaps.
+- Analyzed cargo equipment rental trends to uncover inefficiencies, assess performance, and recommend cost-control improvements that strengthened reliability and overall operational efficiency.
 **Industrial Engineering Intern @ United Airlines (July 2024 to December 2024)**
 - Developed advanced digital tools such as a Power App to collect and analyze over 1000 operational data points, uncovering actionable insights to drive potential improvements in cleanliness protocols at the San Francisco International Airport.
 - Conducted comprehensive data analysis to streamline the cleaning dispatcher operations and enhance real-time decision-making, driving improved efficiency at George Bush Intercontinental Airport (IAH) in Houston.